 In addition, the Environment Protection and Biodiversity Conservation Act 1999 regulates the export and import of species protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 CITES was established to prevent international trade from threatening species with extinction.

-Plant species on these lists are also included on the AQIS Import Conditions Database (ICON).
+Plant species on these lists are also included on the Department of Agriculture Import Conditions Database (ICON).
 This database lists the quarantine conditions under which various commodities may be imported into Australia.